 However travel and tourism in many of the countries on the exemption list is the very heart of their economy.
 Even though there may be quite a few more hurdles than usual to jump over, if they are not supported, then they will not survive.
 This is definitely also worth bearing in mind.

-Regardless of if you stay or if you go (on holiday this year) I really hope you have a fabulous summer!
+Regardless of if you stay or if you go (on holiday this year) I really hope you have a fabulous time!

 More current information country by country is available here courtesy of Wanderlust.